-14 best tinted moisturisers for a natural and glowy look
+Glow ahead with our pick of the best tinted moisturisers

 e.l.f. camo CC cream

 There’s been much excitement on TikTok over the resemblance of e.l.f.’s camo CC cream to the cult classic, and higher priced, It Cosmetics CC+ version.
-You can see why beauty fans have been raving about the supposed dupe – they do look very similar in style, and both provide a comparable level of coverage, with the aim of providing an airbrushed finish .
+You can see why beauty fans have been raving about the supposed dupe – they do look very similar in style and both provide a comparable level of coverage, with the aim of providing an airbrushed finish .

-At under £15 a pop, it is certainly more affordable than its pricier competitor, but we found it also to be a little less dewy, leaving us with a drier and more matte finish.
+At under £15 a pop, it is certainly more affordable than its pricier competitor but we found it also to be a little less dewy, leaving us with a drier and more matte finish.
 Again, different formulas suit different skin types so this might be perfect for some.
-It could also be combined with a highlighter or glow-giving primer if you like more of a sheen.
+It could also be combined with a highlighter or glow-giving primer if you prefer more of a sheen.

-Like the IT Cosmetics formula, the cream is infused with niacinamide, peptides and collagen but importantly for vegan customers, it doesn’t contain any animal derived ingredients (such as the “snail secretion filtrate” – a K-beauty fave – that features on IT Cosmetic’s list of ingredients).
+Like the IT Cosmetics formula, the cream is infused with niacinamide, peptides and collagen but, importantly for vegan customers, it doesn’t contain any animal derived ingredients (such as the “snail secretion filtrate” – a K-beauty fave – that features on the IT Cosmetic’s list of ingredients).
 There’s also an impressive 20 shade range of colours, with a good variety for dark skin tones too.
 So often shade ranges cater for light skins so it’s great to see that e.l.f. has made an effort here.
 The CC cream, which also contains broad spectrum SPF 30, was easy to blend and stayed on well throughout the day.

 Price comparison